-Since early 2014, I have regularly worked on a wide range of recording sessions - for films, television programmes for broadcasters and online services, video games, and at both large and small studios.
+Since early 2014, I have regularly worked on a wide range of recording sessions - for concert music and for films, television programmes for broadcasters and online services, video games, and at both large and small studios.

 I've seen first-hand the difference a good copyist makes to the whole process: how well-prepared, organised parts and scores make a session run like clockwork, allowing everyone in the booth to concentrate on the music and the musicians.

 A successful session is always my top priority.